FREQUENTLY ASKED QUESTIONS (FAQ’s)

 What is our refund policy?

 No refunds are given after a diagnostic test is performed, or after counseling and/or treatment sessions are completed.
-If you choose a treatment program, and if you choose to stop the plan before it is completed, and want a refund, then you will receive a pro-rated refund, less a 20% administrative fee.
+If you choose a treatment program, and if you choose to stop the plan before it is completed, and want a refund, then you will receive a pro-rated refund, based upon the discounted rate for your program (not the “a la carte” pricing), less a 20% administrative fee.

 What happens if your payment returns with a notice of “not sufficient funds”?